SanjeevKGupta/example/network/README.md

-## Application Service Network Examples using IEAM
+## Application Service Network Examples using Open-Horizon/IEAM
 These examples illustrate various application service networks that can be configured using capabilities available in Open-Horizon/IEAM.
 They show how two (or more) services can be configured differently to meet the requirements of different applications.

 ### 1. First example service (service1)